Autograph collecting: Duplication, forging and authentication

 Autograph collectors enjoy assembling signed historical documents, letters, or objects as a way of capturing a piece of history.
 However, forgers seek to profit by selling forged items.
 Sometimes just the signature has been forged, in other instances the entire document has been fabricated.
 Differentiating forged from authentic autographs is almost impossible for the amateur collector, but a professional may be consulted.

 One method commonly seen on eBay is called "preprinting" by many sellers.
 The item is only a photocopy of an actual autographed photo, usually printed on glossy home photo paper.
-Since this is almost always disclosed to the buyer, some may not consider these actual forgeries.
+Since this is almost always disclosed to the buyer, some may not consider these actual forgeries. eBay 30 day money back guarantee is not enough time to have a valid 3rd party such as Beckett authenticate the signature and send it back due to shipping durations.
 In October 2012, Chad Richard Baldwin of Gresham, Oregon, was sentenced to two years in prison for the sale of forged Babe Ruth and Beatles autographs.
 Baldwin is a highly skilled forger of sports memorabilia.

 Forgers may go to great lengths to make their forgeries appear authentic.
 Some use blank end papers from old books upon which to write their fake signatures in an attempt to match the paper of the era in which the personality lived.
 They have researched ink formulations of the era that they want to replicate.
 A 1988 book that explores the production of impressive fake manuscripts pertaining to Mormons is A Gathering of Saints by Robert Lindsey.

 Collectors should know the era in which American presidents signed their documents.
 American presidents signed land grants until President Andrew Jackson (c.
 1836) became bored with the time-consuming task.
 Since then, secretaries of the president have mimicked their employer's signatures on these documents (known as "proxy" signatures).
 Many movie stars have their secretaries sign their letters and photographs for them.
 When Ronald Reagan was an actor during the 1940s, he had his mother sign his name to much of his fan mail.

 During the American Civil War, Jefferson Davis's wife frequently signed his name to his dictated letters due to his extensive correspondence.
 As she duplicated his signature so well, she usually placed a period after the signature so that he could discern her signatures from his own.

 All of the Union and Confederate generals from the American Civil War have had their signatures forged.
 Many were faked during the 1880s, a period that included the fad of aging soldiers in collecting Civil War autographs.
 Most deceptions were of mere signatures on a small piece of paper, but extensively written letters were forged as well.
 Collectors should be cautious of clipped signatures.
 The bogus autograph is glued onto an authentic steel-engraved portrait of the subject.
 Some steel engravings may have reprinted the autograph of the portrayed subject; this is known as a facsimile autograph, and it may appear to be real.